antmaxi/Hierarchical-Variational-Learning/README.md

 Main files are ```hierarchical.py``` and ```non-hieararchical.py```,
 which implement correspondingly hierarchical and non-hierarchical Bayesian networks for MNIST dataset labeling.
+Description of parameters is in the beginning of these files.

 Hierarchy is assumed to be connected with appeared similarity of digits, which we group in 3 groups (0 group: 0, 3, 6, 8; 1 group: 2, 5; 2 group: 1, 4, 7, 9).

 Network structure is as following the paper ["Personalizing Gesture Recognition Using Hierarchical Bayesian Neural Networks"](